abinpaul1/Telemetry-Diagonostic-PWA-Chrome-Extension/README.md

     - `sudo a2ensite yourdomain.com.conf`
     - `sudo apache2ctl configtest` should print `Syntax OK`
     - `sudo systemctl restart apache2`
-    - Open https://yourdomain.com in the browser to see the web app in action (provided you have already installed the accompanying extension).
+    - Open https://yourdomain.com in Chrome to see the web app in action (provided you have already installed the accompanying extension).
 This webapp should be installable as well.

-## Installing extension
-- Change domain name (example.com) to the domain of your choice (yourdomain.com) in manifest.json file in the `extension` folder
-- Load extension using Developer tools

 # Screenshots